 Our LAMDA (London Academy of Music and Dramatic Art) provision was launched in 2015 with the intention of offering students the opportunity to develop the life skills they need to be a success: attributes such as self-confidence, the ability to communicate clearly and present ideas.
 Lessons are 45 minutes’ duration and given on a small group basis by a highly experienced practitioner.
 Further details about the LAMDA programme can be obtained by contacting the Head of Drama.

-Miss Gould is the Head of Drama, you can contact her through this email with the subject line marked "FAO: Miss Gould Head of Drama".
+Mrs Bailey is the Head of Drama, you can contact her through this email with the subject line marked "FAO: Mrs Bailey Head of Drama".

 You can always see what The Mountbatten Drama Department are up to on their Instagram account too!